navanodonavan/Adaptive_Scalping_Parameter_Optimizer_ML_MSAAI590/README.md

 - Encoder Layers: 2
 - Feedforward Network: 256

 A transformer encoder is pretrained on the full set of unlabeled 5-minute price data.
-The input features consist of 16 engineered bar-level features capturing returns, volatility, VWAP relative positioning, candle structure, and time of day effects.
+The input features consist of 16 engineered bar-level variables capturing returns, volatility, VWAP relative positioning, candle structure, and time of day effects.
 During fine-tuning, encoder is adapted to a supervised classification task using two-phase training strategy.
 Phase 1, encoder is frozen and only classification head is trained on a higher learning rate (1e-3).
 Phase 2, encoder is unfrozen and entire model is trained using learning rate (1e-4).

 ## Results